Modyo CLI

 $ modyo-cli push <NAME>

-The preview command allows you to preview a widget locally and view it styled for you site, before publishing it.
+The preview command allows you to preview a widget locally to debug its code in a local environment before publishing it.

-Requirements: To make use of the preview command, make sure you have:
+To use the preview command, make sure you meet the following requirements:

-• A properly configured .env (opens new window) file.
-The MODYO_ACCOUNT_URL, MODYO_SITE_HOST or MODYO_SITE_ID, and MODYO_TOKEN fields are requisite.
+• A properly configured .env file.
+The MODYO_ACCOUNT_URL, MODYO_SITE_HOST or MODYO_SITE_ID and MODYO_TOKEN fields are required.

 • A local server running with the widget you want to preview.